 Plane carrying Japanese evacuees from Wuhan lands in Tokyo

-TOKYO: A plane carrying Japanese nationals evacuated from Wuhan, the Chinese city at the centre of a new coronavirus outbreak, landed Wednesday (Jan 29) at a Tokyo airport.
+TOKYO: The first Japanese nationals evacuated from Wuhan, the Chinese city at the centre of a deadly virus outbreak, arrived in Tokyo on Wednesday (Jan 28) aboard a charter plane.

-An AFP reporter saw the plane arrive at Haneda airport around 8.45am, with officials saying 206 people were on board.
+The plane landed at Haneda airport around 8.45am (1145 GMT), with officials saying 206 people were on board.

 Earlier, health ministry officials said medical professionals on board the flight would carry out health checks but that there were no plans to quarantine the arriving passengers.